c006/yii2-migration-utility/README.md

 Yii2 Migration Utility
 ===================

+**Major update**
+Now supports table indexes, table options for each database type and table data.

-This is a simple utility that writes the create table statement for you.
+This is a utility that writes the create table statement for migrations.
-The table(s) must already exist.
+The table(s), indexes, foreign keys must already exist.

 Supports